openvinotoolkit/openvino/docs/MO_DG/prepare_model/Model_Optimizer_FAQ.md

 The issue "SyntaxError: `yield` inside list comprehension" might occur during converting MXNet models (mobilefacedet-v1-mxnet, brain-tumor-segmentation-0001) on Windows platform with Python 3.8 environment.
 This issue is caused by API changes for `yield expression` in Python 3.8.
 The following workarounds are suggested to resolve this issue:
 1. Use Python 3.6/3.7 to convert MXNet models on Windows
-2. Update MXNet: pip install mxnet=1.7.0.post2
-Note that you might have conflicts between previously installed PyPI dependencies.
+2. Update MXNet by using `pip install mxnet=1.7.0.post2` Note that it might have conflicts with previously installed PyPI dependencies.

 #### 101. What does the message "The IR preparation was executed by the legacy MO path. ..." mean? <a name="question-101"></a>